PaulXV/electron-examples/example-2/readme.md

+## Example two - send / retrieve data
-In this example you can see how to send / retrive some simple data
+In this example you can see how to send simple data into the main.js file, and get an alert if the process went well.